taitsmith/sensory/README.md

 sensory is written (almost) entirely in jetpack compose. it also uses hilt for dependency injection and mockito for unit tests.

-a few notes on design choices, etc:
-the app is locked to landscape mode to make the chart easier to display. the chart autoscrolls to follow new updates, but stops after 25 ticks. this seems to be the default behavior of the library.
-the legend is fairly simple and doesn't use vico's built-in legend function, which currently only provides support for displaying a vertically-oriented legend below the chart, forcing everything else off screen.
-i'd normally use hilt to inject a sensor repository to the viewmodel, but doing that then causes issues with mockito and junit when mocking the view model for testing, which in turn causes all tests to fail / not run.